 The crowding-out effect occurs when an increase in government borrowing causes an increase in interest rates.
 Higher interest rates cause private sector investment and consumption to fall.

-The impact of falling consumption and investment is more significant than the effects of the budget deficit.
-As a result, a budget deficit weighs on economic growth, rather than stimulating economic growth.
+Falling consumption and investment have more significant impacts than the effects of the budget deficit.
+As a result, a budget deficit weighs on economic growth rather than stimulating it.

 The high deficit forces the government to borrow more.
 If it continues over time, it results in a build-up of debt.
 High debt increases interest expense and the risk of default.

 Investors will ask for a higher premium to compensate for the increased risk.
-On the other hand, to apply for new debt and attract investors, the government will offer higher interest rates.
+On the other hand, the government will offer higher interest rates to attract investors and apply for new debt.
+As a result, deficits lead to persistently high interest rates, which increase the cost of funds.

-For the business sector, which also needs funds, the high cost of funds makes them suffer.
-Because they usually finance capital investment through loans, the investment costs are high and make the investment less viable.
-Consequently, they are reluctant to invest.
+The business sector, which also needs funds, suffers from the high cost of funds.
+Because it usually finances capital investment through loans, the investment costs are high and make the investment less viable.
+Consequently, it is reluctant to invest.

 On the other hand, the household sector relies on loans to purchase several items, especially durable goods such as cars and houses.
 When interest rates are high, they prefer to delay applying for new loans and purchasing goods.